warpje5/hyprland-dotfiles-gruvbox/README.md

+05/04/24 - switching fonts again, now its IBM Plex Family (and BlexMono Nerd Font), i believe its the last stop for me. since fa icons changed a bit now, we fixing it. next, switch from redshift wayland for to gammastep, good thing is configs almost the same.

 01/04/24 - changing commissioner font to inter, make sure to install it "yay -S ttf-inter", added some necessary window rules.

 20/03/24 - iosevka was cool, but way too narrow. i decided to give a shot FantasqueSansM Nerd Font, make sure to install it, looks beautiful, nice for coding too. besides that i changed waybar layout to a bit more traditional look with clocks at right side. also dont forget about xcursor, now you cant set it via hyrpctl setcursor.